skip to content

 The oil spill from Njord A

-• On December 31, 2024, an unintended discharge of produced water with elevated oil content occurred at Njord A.
+• On 31 December 2024, an accidental discharge of crude oil from Njord A.

 • Both helicopters and vessels were utilized to monitor the oil slick.

-• After some time, reports indicated that the slick was no longer visible, leading to the conclusion of the search.
-Attention then shifted to ensuring technical and operational safeguards.
+• After some time, reports indicated that the slick was no longer visible, and the search was terminated.
+Attention then shifted to ensuring technical and operational barriers.

-• The Norwegian Ocean Industry Authority (Havtil) and the Norwegian Coastal Administration were routinely notified of the incident.
+• The Norwegian Ocean Industry Authority (Havtil) and the Norwegian Coastal Administration were routinely notified of this incident.

 Read more about Njord